ClementTsang/bottom/docs/content/contribution/packaging-and-distribution.md

 - Powershell
 - Elvish

-If you want to generate manpages and/or completion files, set the `BTM_GENERATION` env var to a non-empty value.
+If you want to generate manpages and/or completion files, set the `BTM_GENERATE` env var to a non-empty value.
 For example, run something like this:

 ```bash